claashk/python-startkladde/doc/source/modules/pysk.rst

-.. python-startkladde documentation master file, created by sphinx-quickstart on Sun Feb 22 14:18:23 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 The pysk package
 ================
+Almost all functionality provided by Python Startkladde is implemented in several modules.
+These modules are distributed over several packages for different purposes.

-Pysk is the main package of python startkladde.
-It contains several submodules.
+All modules are summarised in the main package called :py:mod:`pysk` (for python startkladde).
+This module contains the following sub-modules:
-Contents:

 .. toctree::
    :maxdepth: 2